Natan Meir

 Research Interests

-Social and cultural history of East and East-Central European Jewry
+Social, cultural, and religious history of East and East-Central European Jewry

 Modern European Jewish history